danneu/ansi-stream-parser/README.md

 ## Streaming

-The parser maintains state across multiple calls, making it ideal for streaming:
+The parser maintains state across multiple calls making it ideal for streaming:

-However, note that you must consume the return value of each `push` call or you will lose the parsed results.
+**Note:** you must consume the return value of each `push` call or you will lose the parsed results.

 ```typescript
 const parser = createParser();